 - Travel Time – 10 hours

-- Visit Dal Lake and enjoy a shikara ride.
+- Visit Dal Lake and enjoy a Shikara ride.
+Stay for the night in Srinagar City.
 If within budget, stay at a houseboat.
 If not, you can easily find budget hotels here.

 Day 3: Srinagar – Sonamarg – Zoji La – Drass – Kargil